adfresca/sdk-unity/README.md

 #### iOS

-For iOS, Unity requires you to do the entire installation just like an iOS native project.
+Unity requires you to do the installation just like any other iOS native project.
 After checking all the components from the package file, you need to build and export a Xcode project from Unity.

 Install iOS SDK by referring to the following ['iOS SDK Installation'](https://github.com/adfresca/sdk-ios/blob/master/README.md#installation) section of our iOS SDK guide.

 ### Start Session

-Now you need to start putting simple SDK codes in your app.
+You need to start putting simple SDK codes in your app.
 You first need to call startSession() method with your API Key.
 To get your API Key, go to our [Dashboard](https://dashboard.nudge.do) and then click 'Settings - API Keys' button in your app's 'Overview' page.

 #### Android

 Put StartSession() method when users start the app.
-Please make sure that this method is called once, while your app is running.
+Please make sure that this method is called once while your app is running.

 ```cs
 #if UNITY_ANDROID